Great Evans

-Great Nii-Okai Evans (born 25 October 2000) is an English footballer who plays as a striker for club Farnham Town.
+Great Nii-Okai Evans (born 25 October 2000) is an English footballer who plays as a striker for club Bracknell Town.

-Playing career
+Career

-Evans joined AFC Wimbledon's youth set-up aged 16 from Bedfont Sports.
-On 5 December 2017, he made his professional debut as a substitute in a 2–0 EFL Trophy defeat at Yeovil Town.
+Evans joined AFC Wimbledon's academy at the age of 16 from Bedfont Sports.
+He made his professional debut on 5 December 2017, coming on as a substitute in a 2–0 EFL Trophy defeat away to Yeovil Town.

-After leaving at the end of the 2017–18 season, Evans played for Metropolitan Police before joining Hayes & Yeading United in September 2018, where he scored three goals in 11 appearances.
-In December 2018, he joined South Park.
-Evans went on trial at Torquay United in July 2019.
-He joined Merstham in September, but re-joined South Park the following month.
-In February 2020, he joined Wingate & Finchley.
+Released at the end of the 2017–18 season, Evans joined Metropolitan Police before signing for Hayes & Yeading United in September 2018, scoring three goals in 11 appearances.
+He moved to South Park in December 2018, spent time on trial with Torquay United in July 2019, and signed for Merstham two months later.
+He returned to South Park the following month before joining Wingate & Finchley in February 2020.

-On 12 June 2020, Evans agreed to join fellow Isthmian League Premier Division side, Leatherhead.
+On 12 June 2020, Evans agreed to join fellow Isthmian League Premier Division club Leatherhead.

 In February 2023, Evans signed for National League South club Hungerford Town.

 Evans joined Bracknell Town in March 2024.

-In September 2024, Evans joined Isthmian South Central Division club Farnham Town.
+In September 2024, Evans signed for Isthmian League South Central Division club Farnham Town.
+On 16 May 2026, Farnham Town confirmed that Evans would leave the club, although he had been invited to take part in pre-season following the club's promotion to the National League South.

+On 28 May 2026, Evans agreed to join Uxbridge following his departure from Farnham Town.
+After spending just two months with Uxbridge, he returned to former club Bracknell Town in late July.